1. Introduction

 3. First Programs

 I’m going to assume that you have Odin installed at this point.
-We are going to jump straight into writing our first little program, a program that just prints a message to the terminal and exits.
+We are going to jump straight into writing our first little program; a program that just prints a message to the terminal and exits.
 It’s probably the simplest program we can write, so it’s a quick way to test that our setup is working properly.
-And we can start asking some basic questions.
+Then we can start asking some basic questions.
 Create a directory (folder).
 You can call it hellope, or some other name, if you wish.
-I personally avoid spaces in file and directory names and prefer to not use capital letters, for most part.
+I personally avoid spaces in file and directory names and prefer to not use uppercase letters, for most part.
 In the folder create a file that ends with .odin.
 I will call it main.odin, but hellope.odin works just as well. ...

 May 8, 2025